 The Codling Wind Park project partners, EDF Renewables and Fred.
-Olsen Renewables, have a strong track record of appropriate and environmentally responsible development.
+Olsen Seawind, have a strong track record of appropriate and environmentally responsible development.

 Environmental surveys and studies first began on the project in 2002 and have continued at specific times since then.
 More recently the focus has been on building up a good understanding of the baseline environment in relation to the receptors that will be considered in the Environmental Impact Assessment (EIA).
 These receptors include birds, marine mammals, fish populations and marine archaeology.
 Onshore ecological surveys commenced in spring 2021.